khushxxii/excalidraw-creator-ai/README.md

 - `connect_elements_with_arrow(start_element, end_element, **kwargs)`: Connect elements
 - `connect_elements_with_curved_arrow(start_element, end_element, **kwargs)`: Connect with curved arrow
 - `save(filename)`: Save diagram to a file

-## Examples

-See `example_usage.py` for a complete example of creating a flowchart diagram programmatically.

 ## Contributing